digital-work-lab/open-source-project/slides/02-git.md

 <!-- pull --rebase (we discussed interactive rebase before) -->

 - GitHub offers the possibility to edit files directly.
-Are all of the three git areas available in this setting?
+Are all three git areas available in this setting?

 ---